0xDO/0xDO/README.md

 # Welcome fellow guest 👯

+⚡1996, almost three decades ago, I started my IT career, developing the first websites and digital services.
+Since then I worked in a lot of software projects for various companies in finance, science, media creation and publishing.
+This allowed me to develop a broad and also deep understanding in many technologies.

+## :atom: About me

 I design, create, implement and deploy, scalable and secure solutions for Backend, Middleware and Frontend.

 Happy to offer you top-notch tech-consulting and software services for your business 🎯

 Together we responsibly implement, create and/or upgrade your tech stack in coordination with your developers, product owners and involved parties 🔒

-⚡1996, almost three decades ago, I started my IT career, developing the first websites and digital services.
-Since then I worked in a lot of software projects for various companies in finance, science, media creation and publishing.
-This allowed me to develop a broad and also deep understanding in many technologies.

 ## 🎥 My main roles